iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/index.rst

     - Take a photo
     - Take a video
-    - View the live / preview stream
+    - View the live stream
     - Log the battery

 Getting Started